mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 However, most data scientists, actual scientists, and students that I run into today do have some access to GPU resources through their institution.
-Many companies, labs, and universities today seem to have purchased some sort of GPU cluster that, more often than not, sits idle.
+Many companies, labs, and universities today seem to have purchased some sort of GPU cluster that, more often than not, sit under-utilized.
 These are often an `ssh` command away, and generally available.

 Two weeks ago I was visiting Joe Hamman, a scientific collaborator at NCAR and